indimail/indimail-virtualdomains/.github/README-indimail.md

 # SRS implementation in IndiMail

 Hosts which adopt the [Sender Permitted From [SPF)](https://en.wikipedia.org/wiki/Sender_Policy_Framework) convention face a challenge when required to forward mail.
 If the forwarding host does not change the sender domain, it will fail the SPF test and may not be able to hand the message off to the recipient.
 The [Sender Rewriting Scheme (SRS)](https://en.wikipedia.org/wiki/Sender_Rewriting_Scheme) is a scheme for bypassing the Sender Policy Framework's (SPF) methods of preventing forged sender addresses.
 SPF "breaks" email forwarding.
 SRS is a way to fix it.
 SRS is a simple way for forwarding MTAs to rewrite the sender address.
 The original concept was published in [draft-mengwong-sender-rewrite](http://www.open-spf.org/svn/project/specs/drafts/draft-mengwong-sender-rewrite-01.txt) and further expanded on in a [paper by Shevek](http://www.open-spf.org/srs/srs.pdf).
-IndiMail's SRS implementation has been adapted from Marcelo Coelho's [qmail SRS patch](http://www.mco2.com.br/opensource/qmail/srs/), which uses a [forked](https://github.com/mbhangui/indimail-mta/tree/master/libsrs2-x) version of the [libsrs2](https://www.libsrs2.org/) library.
+IndiMail's SRS implementation has been adapted from Marcelo Coelho's [qmail SRS patch](http://www.mco2.com.br/opensource/qmail/srs/) and uses a [forked](https://github.com/mbhangui/indimail-mta/tree/master/libsrs2-x) version of the [libsrs2](https://www.libsrs2.org/) library.
 The Sender Rewriting Scheme is depicted pictorially below, taken from [open-spf.org](http://www.open-spf.org/SRS/).

 ![Sender Rewriting Scheme](Sender-Rewriting-Scheme.png "SRS")

 ## Configuration Parameters

 SRS is configured by setting libsrs2 parameters.
 To configure SRS in IndiMail you need to at the least configure the control files <u>srs_domain</u> and <u>srs_secrets</u>.
 The various SRS control files are given in the table below.
 Each control file controls SRS parameter of the same name as the control file. e.g. The control file <u>srs_domain</u> controls the libsrs2 parameter <b>srs_domain</b>.
-Each control filename can be overriden by corresponding environment variable with capital letters. e.g. The environment variable <b>SRS_DOMAIN</b> overrides the the control file <u>srs_domain</u>
+Each control filename can be overriden by corresponding environment variable with capital letters. e.g. The environment variable <b>SRS_DOMAIN</b> overrides the the control file <u>srs_domain</u>.

+To support SRS, an MTA needs to do two kind of operations, and needs programs that can do one of the two operations.
+The SRS operation and the programs from the indimail-mta suite, that support that operation are listed below

+1. Rewrite the sender address using SRS.
+    * condredirect, filterit, forward, qmail-inject, qmail-local
+2. Rewrite a converted SRS address back to original.
+    * autoresponder, srsfilter, qmail-send, qmta-send, slowq-send, qmail-smtpd

 Parameters|Description|Example
 ----------|-----------|-------